IntelliSOFT-Consulting/BotswanaEMRAutomatedTests/Readme.md

 The tests are located in the cypress/integration folder.
 The tests are grouped into folders based on the module they are testing.
 The tests are also grouped into files based on the functionality they are testing.
 The tests are also commented to explain what they are testing.

 To run each test, access the cypress window that pops up when the ``` npx cypress open ``` command is typed and ran in the terminal.
-Click on the test file and then click on the test you want to run.
+Click on the test folder and then click on the specific test you want to run.
 The test will then run on your browser.

 ```